Geo-Root/route5/README.md

 # route5
 Distributed Shipping and Address Generation Platform.
 Highly scalable design repository for cloud and mobile client implementations.

+## User auth system based on Flask-Auth module

+### Users:

+-- admin
+-- guest
+-- user
+-- shipper
+-- busines

+### Actions:

+- login
+-- with email address or mobile number
+-- with code5

+- registration
+-- as user
+-- as shipper
+-- by code5
+- email verification
+- pass stroring

+### Signup

+Miniaml requeried information and gentle force to fill all data in profile

+### Profile

 # Current implementation plan

 ## End user application for usual: